CodeYourFuture/syllabus/docs/js-core-1/week-1/lesson.md

 [https://syllabus.codeyourfuture.io/guides/code-style-guide](https://syllabus.codeyourfuture.io/guides/code-style-guide)

-:::Note
+:::tip
 A style guide doesn't change anything about how your code operates - code that breaks these rules will still work.
 However it's important so that **other people** can more easily read your code.
 :::

 ### Exercise (5 minutes)

 _This is a Live exercise.
-The Teacher should take suggestions from the class on how this code can be improved and add comments themselves_
+The Teacher should take suggestions from the class on how this code can be improved and add comments themselves.
+Please read the [teaching notes](./instructors#giving-feedback-to-each-other)._

 Next, let's see an example of some code that we could suggest some improvements to.